CookieComputing/db-pokedex-backend/README.md

 ## Starting the backend server
 - Ensure you're in the virtual environment with the requirements already installed
-- You'll need to clean up your existing `pokedex` table if you have one in your MySQL server.
+- You'll need to clean up your existing `pokedex` schema if you have one in your MySQL server.
 Drop all of the tables in your schema.
 - Since Django is managing the database, you'll need to run `python3 manage.py migrate` in `pokedex/` to migrate all existing changes to the database.
 This will give you a fresh `pokedex` database managed by Django.
+If you do not already have a `pokedex` schema, create one and do not add any tables.
 - Open up a terminal and run `make run` in the root directory
 - To verify that the server is connected, visit the localhost page they provided in the output of your terminal, e.g. `http://127.0.0.1:8000/`

 If you're connecting via WSL and need to connect to the host, you'll need to grant access for a MySQL user to connect to the server.
 You can follow [this](https://stackoverflow.com/a/1559992) link to set up the privileges, but be sure to adjust the user's IP following [this](https://stackoverflow.com/a/8348560).

 - Once you verify that the initial set-up for the backend works, you can just run `make run` in the project directory to start the server whenever you want to.
+Be sure to leave this terminal in the background or daemonize the command in order to ensure that the server will continue running as you perform various operations on it.

 ## Trainer API
 To access trainer data, you can use the `host:8000/trainers/` HTTP endpoint.